 Next there was discussion about which agency would transport the infant’s body to the Crime Lab.
 Ambulances only became involved with medical transport if the person was still alive, and Richmond didn’t pick up its victims.
 We had no policy on getting patients from the ER to the Crime Lab, so I called the funeral home director previously chosen by the family.
 He agreed to take the baby pro bono.

 The following week, the infant’s obituary appeared in the newspaper.
 The parents requested that donations be made to The SIDS Foundation in lieu of flowers.

-SIDS must have been the final diagnosis although a tough one to make.
-A baby is said to have died from SIDS if no other cause of death can be found after a death scene investigation at the baby’s home, an autopsy, and a review of the baby’s health.
+SIDS must have been the final diagnosis, although a tough one to make.
+A baby is said to have died from SIDS if no other cause of death can be found after a death scene investigation at the baby’s home, autopsy, and review of the baby’s health.

 Note: This story was originally published in The Color of Their Eyes: Celebrating the Art and Science of Nursing (2007).